 |One visitor to the house recalled that on the evening of a day too stormy for Thoreau to take his customary outdoor exercise, he came flying down from his study and amazed them all by suddenly breaking into a dance all by himself, “spinning airily around, displaying most remarkable litheness and agility and finally [springing] over the center-table, alighting like a feather on the other side.”
 His mother boasted to the guest that she had taken care to see that he had had dancing lessons as a child as one of “the usual accomplishments of well-bred children.”2|

 As this story shows, Thoreau was an eccentric who made no effort to hide his eccentricity.
-He was also well-coordinated and full of physical energy.3 But as a youngster, he wouldn’t participate in children’s games, “he preferred to stand on the sidelines and watch.”4 His solemn manner earned him the nickname “Judge.”
+He was also well-coordinated and full of energy.3 But as a youngster, he didn’t participate in games, “he preferred to stand on the sidelines and watch.”4 His solemn manner earned him the nickname “Judge.”
 He neither enjoyed dominating others, nor allowed others to dominate him; one might describe Thoreau as a classic example of a younger son.
 Since he didn’t possess power as a small child, he had a lifelong aversion for power.
 This attitude found expression in his famous theory of Civil Disobedience.
 Any inquiry into the connection between birth order and political views should take account of Thoreau.
+Thoreau exemplifies the younger son’s tendency to mistrust power.

 As a student at Harvard, Thoreau began keeping a Commonplace Book, that is, a notebook in which he jotted down interesting passages from his reading.
 He continued this habit after graduating, and his notebooks grew to “close to one million copied words — fantastic testimony to the zeal with which Thoreau carried out his studies both in college and afterwards.”5 Thoreau was as diligent a student of literature as he was a student of nature.
 “To read well,” Thoreau wrote, “that is, to read true books in a true spirit, is a noble exercise, and one that will task the reader more than any exercise which the customs of the day esteem.
 It requires a training such as the athletes underwent, the steady intention almost of the whole life to this object.
 Books must be read as deliberately and reservedly as they were written.”6 When Thoreau speaks of “the athletes,” he’s doubtless referring to ancient Greek athletes — an example of his wide learning.